 – High deductibles: You must have a high-deductible health plan to be eligible for an HSA.
 This means that you may have to pay more out-of-pocket costs before your health insurance plan kicks in.

 – Contribution limits: There are limits on how much you can contribute to your HSA each year.
-If you have high health care costs, you may not be able to cover all of your expenses with your HSA.
+If you have high healthcare costs, you may be unable to cover all your expenses with your HSA.
+The limit for 2023 is mentioned above.
+And it is subject to change year after year.

 Despite these potential drawbacks, HSAs can be a great way to save for health care costs.
 If you are eligible for an HSA, be sure to take advantage of the tax savings and flexibility that it offers.